| CONDITIONS LEADING TO THE ACCIDENT |

 Lifeboats - The Titanic had lifeboats and preservers for less than half of the people on board |

-| HYPOTHETICAL CAUSE - EFFECT STATEMENTS |
+HYPOTHETICAL CAUSE - EFFECT STATEMENTS |

 Hypothetical past statements are not factual (untrue).
-The statement in the if-clause did not occur.
-These conditionals state what we could have done to avoid or change the course of a tragedy. |
+The statement in the clause after if did not occur.
+These conditional structures express what we could have done to avoid or change the events of a tragedy. |

 If the Captain had cruised at a lower speed and postponed setting a 'crossing' record, the watchmen might have spotted the iceberg in time. |